 University Partners manage a selective, internal placement process to identify highly qualified undergraduate students whose public service interests align with 10 internships.
 Universities also pair each Schaeffer Fellow with an internship supervisor and an alumni mentor.

 The Pace Center for Civic Engagement makes service and civic engagement part of the Princeton student experience.
-The Princeton Schaeffer Fellows program is administered by Princeton Internships in Civic Service (PICS).
+Princeton Schaeffer Fellows are selected through Princeton Internships in Civic Service (PICS).

-USC Academic Honors and Fellowships educates the USC community about university awards and nationally competitive fellowships.
-In partnership with USC’s Federal and State Relations Offices, AHF secures internships with elected officials in Washington D.C. and California.
+USC Academic Honors and Fellowships educates the USC community about university awards and internationally competitive fellowships.
+In partnership with USC’s Federal and State Relations Offices, AHF identifies internship opportunities for USC undergraduates.

-The Miller Center, a nonpartisan affiliate of the University of Virginia, in partnership with the UVA Career Center, specializes in applying presidential scholarship, public policy, and political history to the nation’s contemporary governance challenges.
+The Miller Center, a nonpartisan affiliate of the University of Virginia partners with the UVA Career Center and UVA Center for Politics, specializes in applying presidential scholarship, public policy, and political history to the nation’s contemporary governance challenges.